garmartirosy/profile/products/README.md

 # View API in Postman

+0. Create a "Workspace" in Postman
-1. Click on "import" tab on the upper left side.
+1. Click on "Import" tab on the upper left side.
-2. Select the Raw Text option and paste your cURL command.
+2. Paste your cURL command (which is Raw Text).
 3. Hit import and you will have the command in your Postman builder!
 4. Click Send to post the command.